SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 The dynamical core of SpeedyWeather.jl uses established numerics [@Bourke1972; @Hoskins1975; @Simmons1978; @Simmons1981],
 widely adopted in numerical weather prediction.
-It is based on the spherical harmonic transform with a leapfrog-based semi-implicit time integration [@Hoskins1975] and a Robert-Asselin-Williams filter [@Williams2011; @Amezcua2011].
+It is based on the spherical harmonic transform [@reinecke2013; @stompor2011] with a leapfrog-based semi-implicit time integration [@Hoskins1975] and a Robert-Asselin-Williams filter [@Williams2011; @Amezcua2011].
-The spherical harmonic transform is grid-flexible.
+The spherical harmonic transform is grid-flexible [@Willmert2020].
 Any iso-latitude ring-based grid can be used and new grids can be externally defined and passed in as an argument.
 Many grids are already implemented: the conventional Gaussian grid, a regular longitude-latitude grid,